alond-ra/github.io/index.md

 ## February 13, 2023

 This entry is to talk about the assignments due February 13, which are:
-*   Solve given problems at Google Code Jam in team (with my batch mates).
+*   Solve some given problems at Google Code Jam in team (with my batch mates).
-*   Solve given problems at Google Code Jam individually.
+*   Solve some given problems at Google Code Jam individually.
 *   Create this blog.
 *   Write weekly essay.
 *   Practice mindfulness.